sasha-byke/ml-api/README.md

 # Machine Learning prediction API cloud solution in a docker container with preprocessing module in a secure python package as an Azure artifact

 This blog is to give an idea on how to solve the following problem: what if you need a machine learning prediction API solution in a docker container but in order to build said image you need a private python package (for example, preprocessing, or any other module that you would need in a more than 1 repo\solution and that contains sensitive information) that should be securely installed using Azure pipelines and Azure artifacts.
-The idea is as follows: we create a python package, put it in a Azure artifact feed then we either use Personal Access Tokens from azure to install it locally or use Azure pipelines to authentication for us.
+The idea is as follows: we create a python package, put it in an Azure artifact feed then we either use Personal Access Tokens from azure to install it locally or use Azure pipelines to authenticate for us.

 ## Introduction